pantheon-systems/documentation/source/docs/articles/local/cli.md

 ---
 title: Terminus, the Pantheon CLI
-description: Get up and running using Pantheon and developing your sites from the command line.
+description: Learn how to use Pantheon's CLI to develop your sites from the command line.
 category:
   - developing
   - getting-started
+keywords: pantheon, terminus, command line, cli
 ---
 The Terminus project's second version is developed and supported at [https://github.com/pantheon-systems/cli](https://github.com/pantheon-systems/cli "Pantheon's Terminus -CLI- Project on Github").
 ## Installation